WokLibCodeClub/Install-Python/Windows-installation/README.md

 ## 2. Python installation combined with a dedicated Python editor

-There are a couple of options where you choose a dedicated Python code editor, and it comes packaged with its own version of Python.
+There other way of getting Python on your computer is to choose one of the dedicated Python code editors which come packaged with their own version of Python.
 This takes the pain out of actually installing the Python code.
 The link below shows how you can install the *mu* editor for Python coding.

 * [Install the *mu* code editor with Python included](Windows-mu-installation/README.md)